 Best of all you can move at your own pace at each attraction.
 The stops include: Put-in-Bay Winery and Doller Museum of Island Life, The Ohio State Aquatic Visitors Center, Perry’s Cave Family Fun Center, Heineman’s Winery and Crystal Cave, Lake Erie Islands Nature Museum and Perry’s Monument Visitors Center.
 I do want to note that admission to attractions are not included however it is a great way to see the Island and the narration was really informational.

 We chose to explore the Perry’s Cave Family Fun Center.
 This was Peyton’s favorite stop on the Island.
 Perry’s Cave Family Fun Center is a one stop for family fun.
-You can enjoy Perry’s Cave, The Butterfly House, The War of 18-Holes Miniature Golf, The Rock Climbing Wall, Fort aMAZE’n Giant House, Gemstone Mining and two gift shops.
-They do have a small snack snack and picnic pavilion with gas grills.
+You can enjoy Perry’s Cave, The Butterfly House, The War of 18-Holes Miniature Golf, The Rock-Climbing Wall, Fort aMAZE’n Giant House, Gemstone Mining and two gift shops.
+They do have a small snack and picnic pavilion with gas grills.
 I would suggest packing a picnic or bringing food in a cooler so that you can really enjoy a fun filled day there.
 They have ticket combo offers to make it more affordable too.
+It really made for an awesome Summer Getaway to Lake Erie Shores & Islands.

 We decided to rent a golf cart for a couple hours and enjoyed seeing the rest of the island as we drove around.
 Peyton had a blast on the golf cart!
 You can rent them hourly or by the day.
 This was loads of family fun.
 We ended our day with a sweet treat at Dairy Isle (they even serve dairy free/gluten free raspberry whip, which was delicious) before taking the Jet Express service back to Port Clinton for the night.